-I was born and raised in Virginia Beach by my mother who was a public school teacher.
-She taught me that a quality education has the power to change anyone’s life.
-I came up through the Virginia Beach public education system graduating from Tallwood High School and earned my undergraduate degree from Hampton University.
+Alex Askew was born and raised in Virginia Beach by his mother, a public school teacher.
+He came up through the Virginia Beach public education system, graduating from Tallwood High School and earning his undergraduate degree from Hampton University.

-After graduation, I worked on various local, state-wide, and national campaigns and projects and managed diverse teams that empowered voters to use their voice to make positive changes.
+After graduation, Alex worked on various local, statewide, and national campaigns and projects and managed diverse teams that empowered voters to use their voice to make positive changes.

-Following nearly seven election cycles I decided I create tangible solutions for those looking to their elected officials for leadership.
-So I serve as a legislative aide for the Virginia House of Delegates where I helped craft groundbreaking legislation such as; the nation-wide Ashanti Alert, which notifies the public of critically missing adults, Medicaid expansion, affordable housing expansion, and providing our students with a safe learning environment.
+Following nearly seven election cycles, he decided to create tangible solutions for those looking to their elected officials for leadership.
+As a legislative aide for the Virginia House of Delegates, he helped craft groundbreaking legislation, including the nation-wide Ashanti Alert, which notifies the public of critically missing adults; Medicaid expansion; affordable housing expansion; and safe learning environment legislation to improve schools.

 Read more on Alex's website.